SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/README.md

 ## Use case: Best Run Bikes

 Best Run Bikes is an organization which sells bikes.
 It has offices spread across the world.
 The organization would like to focus on improving in a few departments.
-Improving sales and employee satisfaction are of paramount importance to the company.
-Post Covid era is still a challenging time for the organization as a whole.
+Improving sales is a primary goal for the company post the pandemic.

 In the exercises, we will help Best Run Bikes to:
 1. gain an overview of the products sold so that they can plan the future inventory
 2. gain an overview of revenue in EMEA in order to improve sales
-3. gain an overview of employee morale in the post covid times using employee survey data
+3. gain an overview of sales quotations in a particular subsidiary to expand the business there

 ### Part 1: Focuses on Modelling